STEM Rocketry Project & Grant - Secondary (2026 Intake)

-Following the success of the recent partnership with the Melbourne Archdiocese of Catholic Schools, and a successful grant offering to over 40 schools in 2024, Immersive Education is once again pleased to invite applications for a STEM Rocketry Grant for our 2025 intake.
+Following the success of the recent partnership with the Melbourne Archdiocese of Catholic Schools, and a successful grant offering to over 40 schools in 2025, Immersive Education is once again pleased to invite applications for a STEM: Rocketry Project Grant for our 2026 intake.

 - The STEM Rocketry Project is suitable for students in Years 7-10.
 Within the project students design, build and launch their own bottle rockets, build and launch two ESTES model rockets, examine process to build their own model rocket through use of software such as OpenRocket.
 Students also explore three different methods of data collection, including building their own altimeter and using technology assisted collection methods.
 The STEM Rocketry Project covers a variety of Mathematics, Science, Technology and Engineering concepts such as; Measurement, Speed, Velocity, Acceleration, Trigonometric Calculations, Percentages and Percentage Change, Newtons Laws of Motion, Barrowman’s Equations, Critical & Creative Thinking and Engineering Design Principles.
 The program can be facilitated as an extra-curricular activity, stand alone STEM subject, as part of a Numeracy, Mathematics, Science or Design Technology unit or an integrated inquiry project.